raunakkathuria/blog/about.markdown

 permalink: /about/
 ---

-Currently, I am working as a Vice President of Engineering for [deriv.com][deriv-url]{:target="_blank"} in Cyberjaya, Malaysia.
+Currently, I am working as a Vice President of Engineering for [deriv.com][deriv-url]{:target="_blank"} in Berlin, Germany.
 In my free time, I love to read or learn something new to enhance my skills.

 ## ~~Leadership~~ Servant beliefs